IBM/e2r/README.md

 This work is first accepted for publication at **NeurIPS 2019 Conference** with paper details as below:
-> Dinesh Garg, Shajith Ikbal, Santosh K Srivastava, Harit Vishwakarma, Hima Karanam, L Venkata Subramaniam, "Quantum Embedding of Knowledge for Reasoning", to appear in Proc. of Neural Information Processing Systems (NeurIPS) 2019, Vancouver, Canada, 2019.
+> Dinesh Garg, Shajith Ikbal, Santosh K Srivastava, Harit Vishwakarma, Hima Karanam, L Venkata Subramaniam, "Quantum Embedding of Knowledge for Reasoning", _to appear in Proc. of Neural Information Processing Systems (NeurIPS) 2019_, Vancouver, Canada, 2019.

-The purpose of this repository is to open-source all material relavant to our Quantum embedding work.
+The purpose of this repository is to open-source material relavant to our Quantum embedding work (under Apache 2.0 License).
 Details about the current set of folders are given below:
 * **neurips2019** contains code, experimental setup and presentation (in PDF) of our neurips 2019 paper work.